zealot128/stefanwienert.net/source/_posts/notes.it-jobs-und-stellen.de/2011-10-10-installing-vim-7-dot-3-and-gvim-under-ubuntu.markdown

 ---
-title: Installing vim 7.3 and gvim on Ubuntu/Debian
+title: Installing vim 7.3 (with or without gvim) on Ubuntu/Debian
 date: 2011-10-10 04:43
 comments: true
 layout: post